dora-metrics/pelorus/docs/GettingStarted/QuickstartTutorial.md

 #### Prepare Config file

-> **NOTE**: A comprehensive list of all configuration options is available in our [Pelorus Core](./configuration/PelorusCore.md) and [Pelorus Exportrs](./configuration/PelorusExporters.md) documentation.
+> **NOTE**: A comprehensive list of all configuration options is available in our [Pelorus Core](./configuration/PelorusCore.md) and [Pelorus Exporters](./configuration/PelorusExporters.md) documentation.

 For this demo we will need to prepare a configuration file that will be used in our deployment.
-For now it's enought to understand that our Pelorus Deployment will consist of:
+For now it's enough to understand that our Pelorus Deployment will consist of:

 * The pelorus instance:
     * is named **pelorus-quickstart**